mayank-s-vyas/Insurance-Charges-Prediction-and-Model-Deployment/README.md

 # Insurance-Charges-Prediction

 Problem : Predict Insurance charges based on the given information.
+Task : Deploy the model on web app using streamlit

 Given Information :
 1. Age : Age of person